Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 ### Switching Content Services database

-By default, the projects generated making use of the archetypes provided by the Alfresco SDK 4 are pre-configured to work with a specific database, which is PostgreSQL.
+By default, the projects generated by making use of the archetypes provided by the Alfresco SDK 4 are pre-configured to work with a specific database, which is PostgreSQL.

 Anyway, Content Services is developed and tested to [support a wide range of platforms and languages]({% link content-services/latest/support/index.md %}).
 That includes a set of supported databases.